dheerajatmakuri/Youtube-Manager-Using-SQLite/README.md

-# Youtube-Manager-Using-SQLite
+# Youtube-Manager-Using-SQLite-Database
-# YouTube Manager App with SQLite Database

 ## Overview

 This Python script provides a simple command-line application to manage YouTube videos using an SQLite database.
-It allows you to list, add, update, and delete video records.
+It lets you list, add, update, and delete video records.

 ## Features